JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 Example implementations can be found [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/mean_and_kernel/kernel.jl).
 Often you'll find that multiple versions of each method are implemented, specialised to different input types.
 For example the `EQ` kernel has (at the time of writing) two implementations of each method, one for inputs `AbstractVector{<:Real}`, and one for `ColsAreObs <: AbstractVector` inputs.
 These specialisations are for performance purposes.

+### AbstractGP Interface Implementation

+Given the above, the `AbstractGP` interface is straightforward to implement for `GPs`, as each method of `mean_vector` and `cov` can be implemented in terms of `ew` and `pw`.
+See [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/gp/gp.jl) for the implementation.

+If you are interested just in working with a single `GP` object, with a known `MeanFunction` and `Kernel`, this is probably as far as you need to go.
+Simply implement you own fancy `Mean` and `Kernel` objects, or approximations to them, and have some fun / do some research.

 ## CompositeGP